JDare/ClankBundle/README.md

 Installation Instructions
 --------------
-add Jez433ClankBundle to assetic :bundles, in your config
+add jdareClankBundle to assetic :bundles, in your config